LGBTQ rights in Western Australia: Surrogacy

-With respect to surrogacy rights, Western Australia (like all jurisdictions in Australia) bans commercial surrogacy and is also the only state within Australia to ban altruistic surrogacy for singles and same-sex couples, the Surrogacy Act 2008 defining eligible surrogacy clients as "...2 people of opposite sexes who are married or in a de facto relationship with each other".
-The state government revealed that an independent review of the restriction, as well as other aspects of assisted reproduction legislation, would be undertaken in 2018.
-In August 2018, a bill was introduced in the Parliament of Western Australia to allow altruistic surrogacy for male same-sex couples and single men.
+With respect to surrogacy rights, Western Australia (like all jurisdictions in Australia) bans commercial surrogacy and until 2025 was the only state within Australia to ban altruistic or non-commercial surrogacy for singles and same-sex couples, Prior to the law change in 2025, the Surrogacy Act 2008 defined eligible surrogacy clients as "...2 people of opposite sexes who are married or in a de facto relationship with each other".
+The McGowan government announced that an independent review of the restriction as well as other aspects of assisted reproduction legislation, to be overseen by Associate Professor Sonia Allen, would be undertaken in 2018.
+In August 2018, a bill was introduced in the state's Parliament to allow altruistic surrogacy for same-sex couples and single people.
 The bill passed the Legislative Assembly on 9 October 2018.
 The bill was considered by the Legislative Council over several sitting days in early 2019.
 In that time, conservative Liberal Party MLC Nick Goiran staged a marathon filibuster against the legislation.
 Goiran spoke continuously for over 20 hours of parliamentary time spread over several months, delaying further debate on the bill and saying he wished for other parliamentarians to consider a report on the issue released by the government the previous month.
-Under the rules of the council, the only way to stop Goiran would be to remove the bill from the daily business agenda.
+Under the rules of the council in operation at the time, the only way to stop Goiran would be to remove the bill from the daily business agenda.
 On 10 April 2019, the Council agreed to Goiran's motion to refer the bill to parliament's Legislation Committee.
 The committee issued its report in late June.
 Segments of the report argued the proposal could discriminate against women, due to the existing requirement for women to have medical reasons to access surrogacy, finding the only way to avoid this would be either by applying the same rule to men or removing the medical reasons requirement for women.
-In December 2019, Health Minister Roger Cook revealed the government would consider amendments to the bill in response to the committee's findings.
+In December 2019, Health Minister Roger Cook stated the government would consider amendments to the bill in response to the committee's findings.
 The bill failed to pass the parliament prior to the 2021 election.
-On 18 August 2021 the McGowan Government tabled its response to the Allan Review of the Human Reproductive Technology Act 1991 and Surrogacy Act 2008.
-The McGowan Government committed to improve access to altruistic surrogacy for same-sex couples, singles, transgender, and intersex people as recommended by Allan, and to introduce new legislation to Parliament during its current term of government.
+On 18 August 2021 the McGowan government tabled its response to the Allan Review of the Human Reproductive Technology Act 1991 and Surrogacy Act 2008, contending that it would continue to advocate for a change to the law as recommended by Allan and introduce new legislation to Parliament during its current term of government.